kstad21/cse15l-lab-reports/index.md

         911report/chapter-3.txt:                authorization bill.
 Indeed, rather than increasing the DCI's authorities over 911report/chapter-5.txt:            In short, they fit the bill for Bin Ladin, Atef, and KSM.
         ```
-        - note that we did not use the `-l` modifier, so our output also has the actual line that matches, not just the name of the file.
+        - Here, we did not use the `-l` modifier, so our output also has the actual line that matches, not just the name of the file.
+We used a parameterized `find` command that recursively searched the `911report` as the second argument for `grep`.
 - `grep -c`: display the number of lines that match a given string/pattern
     - **example 1:** get an idea of how many times Bill Clinton is mentioned in the `911report`.
 Note that our working directory is `technical`.
         - command: `grep -c "Bill" $(find 911report)`